dbpedia/databus/README.md

 your datasets.

 ### Querying Metainformation
-After we have some files published, we can perform queries.
+After files are published, we can perform queries.
 Databus offers two mechanisms for that: a SPARQL endpoint and Collections.

 Collections allow to flexibly combine files and artifacts together.